Whether you’re planning your ceremony or just getting started, here’s everything you need to know.

 There’s a 72-hour waiting period between receiving your license and your ceremony.
 (Active military and certain couples can have this waived.)

 Bring your marriage license, valid photo ID, and any items for rituals or readings.
-I’ll take care of the rest.
+Your officiant takes care of the rest.

 Once filed, most counties mail your certified marriage certificate within 2–4 weeks.
 You can also request copies directly from the clerk’s office later.